pmonnahan/DataPrep/postImpute/README.md

 Additionally, these input directories should contain two additional files that are provided by the imputation server called 'chunks-excluded.txt' and 'snps-excluded.txt'.
 If you submitted separate jobs for each chromosome, then these files will need to be concatenated and provided as a single pair of files.

-Phenotypes of the samples must be specified in one of two ways.
-When more than one input dataset is provided, if the individual datasets are composed entirely of cases OR controls, then the names of the datasets as listed under 'query' in the config.yml can simply be specified under the 'case_datasets' and 'control_dataset' fields in the config file, respectively (see below).
-If multiple case or multiple control datasets exist, these can be listed as a comma-separated (no spaces) string in these fields.
-The other way to specify phenotypes is to provide a tab-delimited text file where the first column contains the sample IDs (as they appear in the imputed VCF file) and the second column contains the phenotype.
+Phenotypes of the samples must be specified by a tab-delimited text file where the first column contains the sample IDs (as they appear in the imputed VCF file) and the second column contains the phenotype.
 The path to this file can be provided in the field labelled 'phenotype_file' under the 'phenotype_data' field in the config.yml file.

 Sex of the samples must also be specified in a tab-delimited text file where the first column is sample ID and the second column is the sex specification according to PLINK.
 The path to this file can be provided in the field labelled 'sex_file' under the 'phenotype_data' field in the config.yml file.

     phenotype_data:
       pheno_file: "none"
-      case_datasets: "dataset1,dataset2"
-      control_datasets: "dataset3"
       sex_file: "/path/to/sex/file"

 ### Output